 Even though it is given the luminosity class of a giant, the binary companion is still a subgiant star currently in the process of evolving into a red giant.
 It has a mass of 2.4828 solar masses and a size of 8.83 solar radii.
 It shines with 72.7 solar luminosities and has a surface temperature of 5,730 K. Capella Ab is a much faster spinner than Capella Aa.
 It rotates with a velocity of 35 km/s, taking 8.5 ± 0.2 days to complete a rotation.

 The stars are believed to be between 590 and 650 million years old.
 Both were once white, class A main sequence stars and will next become red giants.
-Neither star is massive enough to explode as a supernova.
-Instead, when they reach the end of their life cycle, the stars will expel their outer layers as planetary nebulae, leaving behind planet-sized white dwarfs, much like the companions of Sirius and Procyon, that will gradually fade.
+Neither star is massive enough to go out as a supernova.
+Instead, when they reach the end of their life cycles, the stars will expel their outer layers as planetary nebulae, leaving behind planet-sized white dwarfs, much like the companions of Sirius and Procyon, that will gradually fade.

 The components of Capella A do not constitute an eclipsing binary system – the stars do not eclipse each other as they orbit as seen from Earth.
 They are almost equally bright, with the component Ab generally found to be a little brighter at visual wavelengths, but only by a few tenths of a magnitude.
 Capella Aa is more luminous overall, when all wavelengths are taken into account.